tharakawijekoon/wso2-aws-secret-callback-handler/README.md

 ## Run

-Start the the server, the password for keystore from AWS Secrets Manager.
+Start the the server, the password for keystore would be retrieved from AWS Secrets Manager.

 [1]https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk-bundle/1.11.74